MMP for co-rank one foliations on threefolds: Constructing the flip

-Then $\rho(X/Z) = 1$ and, in particular, $Z$ is projective. \end{lemma} \begin{proof} Let $D$ be a $\bb Q$-Cartier divisor on $X$ which is $f$-numerically trivial.
+\item if, in addition, $X$ is projective, then also $Z$ is projective. \end{enumerate} \end{lemma} \begin{proof} Let $D$ be a $\bb Q$-Cartier divisor on $X$ which is $f$-numerically trivial.
 In order to show that $\rho(X/Z)=1$, it is enough to show that there exists a $\bb Q$-Cartier divisor $M$ on $Z$ such that $f^*M = D$.
-Indeed, since $f\colon X\to Z$ is a flipping contraction induced by an extremal ray $R$, the claim implies that the sequence
+Indeed, since $f\colon X\to Z$ is a flipping contraction associated to an extremal ray $R$, the claim implies that the sequence